 Read further to find tips on how to make an older loved one feel involved, purposeful and less lonely during the pandemic:

 - Encourage the elderly to think beyond their usual circle of friends and family.
 Social distancing doesn’t have to mean isolation.
 Show them how to video chat with others using smartphones, laptops or tablets.

 - With many houses of worship closing their doors until the pandemic eases, the older congregants may feel cut off.
 Find access to online services and outreach for spiritual solace and support.

 - Keep abreast of essential, up-to-date information.
-If your neighbourhood has a website or social media page, consider joining it to stay connected to neighbours, information and resources.
+If your neighborhood has a website or social media page, consider joining it to stay connected to neighbors, information and resources.